pxlvre/gramr/wotan/README.md

 ## 🔗 Integration

-Wotan seamlessly integrates with the Nothung ecosystem:
+Wotan seamlessly integrates with the Gramr ecosystem:

 - Uses the same core library for generation
-- Supports all Nothung features through interactive prompts
+- Supports all Gramr features through interactive prompts
 - Generates the same high-quality contracts as CLI

 ## 📄 License